RealtyBizNews - Real Estate Marketing and Beyond

 2. Margin- The margin is the difference between the index and what you are being charged for an interest rate.
 A typical margin could be between 1.5 to 2.50%

-4. Subsequent Rate Adjustment Period- How often the rate can adjust after the initial rate adjustment period.
+4. Subsequent Rate Adjustment Period- How often can the rate adjust after the initial rate adjustment period?
 Most often it is one year.

 5. Initial Rate Adjustment Cap- This is the cap the rate can adjust on the first rate adjustment.
 The initial adjustment cap is usually higher than the subsequent and could be up to 5 or 6%

-6. Subsequent Adjustment Cap- This is for all additional adjustment periods and is usually capped around 2%
+6. Subsequent Adjustment Cap- This is for all additional adjustment periods and is usually capped at around 2%

 7. Lifetime Cap- The maximum adjustment that can be made over the life of the loan.
 The lifetime cap is often around 6%

-Realistically, in the past 5 years the 5 year ARM has been at a low of about 2.5% and a high of about 4.5%.
-On a $400,000 loan from worst case to best case there would be a $447 dollar a month difference in mortgage payment.
+Realistically, in the past 5 years, the 5 year ARM has been at a low of about 2.5% and a high of about 4.5%.
+On a $400,000 loan, from worst case to best case, there would be a 447 dollar a month difference in mortgage payment.

 Should I Use An Adjustable Rate Mortgage?